Do you suffer from chronic diarrhoea or constipation?

 5. Collect a number of breath samples every 15-30 minutes over a period of 3-4 hours after drinking the mix.

 The breath testing method relies on the bacteria to consume the carbohydrate and produce a gas byproduct, hydrogen, that can be measured via your breath.
-Though 10% of adults may not be colonized with the bacteria capable of producing hydrogen, resulting in a false negative test result.
+Though 10% of adults may not be colonized with the bacteria capable of producing hydrogen, resulting in a false-negative test result.

-The effectiveness of the tests are influenced by recent use of antibiotics, and the effects of H2RAs and PPIs on breath test results remain controversial.(2)
+The effectiveness of the tests are influenced by the recent use of antibiotics, and the effects of H2RAs and PPIs on breath test results remain controversial.(2)

 A positive result is indicated by an increase from the baseline fasting hydrogen concentration to a value greater than 10–-12 parts per million (ppm) after a 50g glucose load or greater than 20 ppm following lactulose, during the first 90 minutes of the test.
 Or when a ‘double peak’ of hydrogen occurs in the test results.